-Within the GGG software, a non-linear least-squared fitting of the level 1 data with an atmospheric transmission model is iteratively performed, by scaling an a-priori vertical profile of volume mixing ratios (VMRs) of atmospheric gases, until convergence between calculated and measured spectra is achieved and the residual is minimal, as seen in Fig. 9.
-The profiles are only scaled, so the vertical distribution of the a priori profile is preserved.
-The output of this fitting consists of total column abundances $V{Gas}$ of each gas in molecules $\cdot$ cm-2, being the vertical integral over each profile.
-The a priori gas VMR, pressure and temperature profiles originate from the near real time GEOS meteorological dataset referred as FP-IT (Forward Processing for Instrument Team), switched to GEOS-IT since the 1st of April 2024.
-For the TCCON, Caltech produces the extrapolated dataset relevant to each site, made available with a timeliness of 24 to 48 hours (Laughner et al., 2023).
+including removal of low frequency intensity fluctuations and Mertz phase correction.
+A script checks and only keeps the measurements where both channels are present and prepare the corresponding list for ingestion into GGG.
+Within the GGG software, a nonlinear least squared fitting of the level 1 data with an atmospheric transmission model is iteratively performed, by scaling the dry volume-mixing-ratio of atmospheric gases, until convergence between calculated and measured spectra is achieved and the residual is minimal, as seen in Fig. 9.
+The profiles are only scaled, the vertical distribution is determined from a priori data.
+The level 2 data produced are column-averaged dry VMR of gases $X{\rm gas}$.

+The a priori gas VMR, pressure and temperature profiles originate from the near real time GEOS meteorological dataset referred as FP-IT (Forward Processing for Instrument Team), switched to GEOS-IT since 1 April 2024.
+For the TCCON, Caltech produces the extrapolated dataset relevant to each site, made available with a timeliness of 24 to 48 hours (Laughner et al., 2023a).

-The processor then uses correction factors for each retrieved species: one to account for mostly spectroscopy errors producing a bias on column abundances dependent on the solar zenith angle (air mass dependent correction factor ADCF) (Wunch et al., 2011a), and one which is a global scaling (air mass independent scaling factor - AICF) designed to anchor the retrieved $X{Gas}$ product to WMO-traceable in-situ measurements (Wunch et al., 2010).
-Currently, in the absence of an independent site scalefactor determination, the Harwell site processor uses the values that have been updated for the GGG2020 software release and are given in Laughner et al. (2024).
+The processor uses correction factors for each retrieved species: one to account for mostly spectroscopy errors producing a bias on X{gas} dependent on the solar zenith angle (air mass dependent correction factor ADCF) (Wunch et al., 2011), and one which is a global scaling (air mass independent scaling factor - AICF) designed to anchor the retrieved X{gas} product to WMO-traceable in-situ measurements (Wunch et al., 2010).
+Currently, in absence of independent site calibration, the Harwell site processor uses the values that have been updated for the GGG2020 software release and are given in Laughner et al. (2023b).
 We are planning to attempt a site-specific update to the correction factors (Pollard et al., 2021) using the travelling standard methodology (Herkommer et al., 2024).
-The level 2 output data produced are columnaveraged DMF of gases, $X{Gas}$ , defined by Eq.
-3, where $f{O_2}$ is the known mean DMF of O2 in the well-mixed atmosphere.
-The calculation of $X{Gas}$ by reference to the column abundance of $O_2$ reduces the sensitivity to errors in Sun pointing and surface pressure measurements, among other advantages, as outlined in (Wunch et al., 2011b) and (Laughner et al., 2024).